 PICTFOR Health Tech Panel Event – Minutes

 On 28th September 2020, PICTFOR held a virtual panel event on Health Tech.
 The event titled, How can the UK further lead the digital health revolution? saw contributions from PICTFOR Co-Chair, Darren Jones MP, CEO of event Co-sponsor, Good Things Foundation, Helen Milner OBE, CEO of event Co-sponsor McKessonUK, Toby Anderson, and Senior Advisor in the Department of Digital Health and Innovation at the World Health Organisation, Dr Stephanie Kuku, MD.
-The Secretary of State for Health and Social Care, The Rt Hon Matt Hancock MP submitted a video contribution which can be viewed on the PICTFOR website
+The Secretary of State for Health and Social Care, The Rt Hon Matt Hancock MP submitted a video contribution which can be viewed here.

 - PICTFOR Co-Chair, Baroness Neville-Rolfe DBE CMG